WLaney/Arduino_Animal_Tag/libraries/FXAS21002C_Arduino_Library/README.md

    *To check:* Read the datasheet to check the code against the standard.
  * The FSR and ODR are reset whenever we go into standby, which would invalidate our test.
    *To check:* Set the FSR to 250DPS and swing it around, trying to hit the ceiling.
+    * Reading the registers returned 0 for both, but the FSR did seem to be set far lower than 2000DPS, as it could easily be maximized.
+This might mean that I can't read the registers or am reading them incorrectly.
+    * When I changed the FSR in the code, it gave the same results as before.
+I also noticed that the output only used 14 bits, not the full 16 as advertised (it stopped at 8191/-8192).

 ## Reset doesn't work
 **How I Know:** initSelfTest() uses the built-in reset(), which causes the device to hang.